tytydraco/yessleep/out/I_Witnessed_the_Power_of_a_Wish_Now_Everything_is_Vanishing.md

 *-George Berkeley*

 I stood there at the precipice of life and death.
 The wind roared from far below as the ocean tried ever harder to press forth against the timeless cliff face.
 A truth was borne within me that my wish had been granted.

 The first signs were subtle, such small things at first, almost imperceptible.
 My house was moved a few feet to the west.
-Every other line on the sidewalk between 10^(th) and Havannah (13^(th)) was gone.
+Every other line on the sidewalk between 10th and Havannah (13th) was gone.
 The air weighed just a little less.
 I tried to rationalize these discrepancies, convincing myself that my mind was playing tricks on me.

+Maybe the city had decided to repave the sidewalks, for example.
+I convinced myself that these changes were merely the product of an overactive imagination.

 But then the absences and discrepancies became more pronounced.

-The absences became more pronounced.
-I woke up one morning to find my house shifted several feet to the west, as if the universe had casually decided to relocate it overnight.
-The lines on the sidewalk between 10th and Havannah Street vanished, leaving a smooth, unmarked expanse of concrete that unnerved me every time I walked over it.
-The air itself felt different, lighter, as if it were slowly being siphoned away.

-At first, I tried to rationalize these discrepancies.
-Perhaps there had been construction I wasn't aware of, or maybe the city had decided to repave the sidewalks.
-I convinced myself that these changes were merely the product of an overactive imagination, a mind strained by guilt and grief.

-But then, the absences became impossible to ignore.

 People began to disappear.
 Parts of them, anyway.
 It started with acquaintances, people I saw in passing but never really knew.
 I first noticed it at the grocery store.
 I was standing in line, lost in thought, when I looked up and saw the cashier, Jack, who I'd chatted with on numerous occasions.
 A friendly guy, always quick with a smile and a joke, albeit always exhausted.
 But today, he was missing part of his head.
 It was simply gone, leaving a smooth, featureless void where his eye and temple should have been.
 Yet, he seemed completely unaware, scanning items and chatting with customers as if nothing was wrong.